zzymyn/Git-Law/Marriage Act 1961.md

  (3)  Where a marriage solemnised in a foreign country is not required by virtue of this Part to be recognised in Australia as valid, this Part shall not be taken to limit or exclude the operation of a provision of any other law of the Commonwealth, or of a law of a State or Territory, that provides, expressly or impliedly, for such a marriage to be recognised as a valid marriage for the purposes of the law in which the provision is included.

  (4)  This Part shall not be taken to limit or exclude the operation of a provision of any other law of the Commonwealth, or of a law of a State or Territory, that deems a union in the nature of a marriage to be a marriage for the purposes of the law in which the provision is included.

-##### 88EA  Certain unions are not marriages

-  A union solemnised in a foreign country between:

-  (a)  a man and another man; or

-  (b)  a woman and another woman;

-  must not be recognised as a marriage in Australia.

 ##### 88F  Incidental determination of recognition of certain foreign marriages